About

 Mission

 To promote positive relationships between Hawai‘i’s military and civilian sectors by fostering mutual respect and understanding through collaboration on issues important to both the United States Department of Defense and the State of Hawai‘i.
-Through engagement, education, and transparent communication with the military, MACRO is committed to promoting and preserving the cultural, economic, and environmental foundations of Hawai‘i.
+Through engagement, education, and transparent communication with the military, MACRO is committed to promoting and preserving the foundations of Hawai‘i.

 Vision